dorinmoldovan/HOA-App/README.md

 # HOA-App

-A Java implementation of the HOA.
+A Java implementation of the Horse Optimization Algorithm (HOA).

 ## Using HOA-App